top of page

 The Ann Stevens House

-The Ann Stevens House is a historical bed and breakfast, located just down the street from the Cassadaga Hotel.
+The Ann Stevens House is a historic B&B down the street from the Cassadaga Hotel.
 It has a long history of housing camp visitors.
-The house was built in 1895 by Ann Stevens, a wealthy winter camp visitor.
-She acquired the property directly from George Colby and helped fund his lecture tours.
+Ann Stevens, a wealthy winter camp visitor, built the house in 1895.
+She got the property from George Colby.
+She also helped fund his lecture tours.

-Stevens also served as director of the camp association for several years and ran a boarding house for visitors.
-Today the house is a popular 10-room bed and breakfast.
-Stevens Street, one of the main roads passing through the heart of the Cassadaga, is named after Ann.
+Stevens was also the camp association's director for several years.
+She ran a boarding house for visitors.
+Today, the house is a popular 10-room bed-and-breakfast.
+Ann is the namesake of Stevens Street, one of the main roads passing through the heart of Cassadaga.

 The Ann Stevens House